charlieIT/FlatRBAC.jl/README.md

 revoke!(example, Permission("read_all:*:read"))
 # Permission[]
 ```
-**Note:** As of `v.0.1` revocation is performed based on permission equality.
+**Note:** As of `v.0.1` and `v0.2` revocation is performed based on permission equality.
 In the future, revocation will ensure any permission from B that implies a permission from A is also revoked.

 See also [role docs](/docs/Roles.md).